nikolasil/HashedPagedTable-LRU-SecondChange/README.md

 ---

-### **Λογική Προγράμματος**
+## Program Logic

-Το πρόγραμμα είναι μία while() η οποία σταματάει όταν διαβαστούν Max Pages από τις δύο διεργασίες.
+The program is a while() which stops when Max Pages are read by both processes.

-Έχουμε τις εξής περιπτώσεις:
+We have the following cases:
--   Το pageNumber που διαβάσαμε υπάρχει στο hash table της συγκεκριμένης διεργασίας. Αυτό σημαίνει ότι το Page υπάρχει σε ένα frame της ram. Οπότε απλά πάμε στο συγκεκριμένο frame και ανανεώνουμε τον χρόνο του frame και επίσης αν εχουμε W κάνουμε και το isWritten του frame 1 για να ξέρουμε ότι κάναμε write στο Page αυτό.
+- The pageNumber we read is in the hash table of this process.
+This means that the Page exists in a frame of the ram.
+So we just go to the specific frame and refresh the frame time and also if we have W we do the isWritten of frame 1 to know that we wrote to this Page.

--   Το pageNumber που διαβάσαμε **ΔΕΝ** υπάρχει στο hash table της συγκεκριμένης διεργασίας.
+- The pageNumber we read **does NOT** exist in the hash table of the specific process.
-    -   Χωράει στην ram άρα το προσθέτουμε και στην ram και στο hash table.
+    - It fits in the ram so we add it to both the ram and the hash table.
-    -   **ΔΕΝ** χωράει στην ram. Άρα με τον αλγόριθμο που επιλέκτηκε επιλέγουμε ένα page μέσα στην ram για να το αντικαταστήσουμε με το καινούργιο. Επίσης αποθηκεύουμε το page που αντικαταστήσαμε στον δίσκο, το βγάζουμε από το hash table και προσθέτουμε το καινούργιο Page στο hash table.
-(Eπειδή η άσκηση είναι εικονική για να καταλάβουμε την λειτουργία του paging και δεν έχουμε πληροφορία σαν Page για να αποθηκεύσουμε απλά κάνω μία μεταβλητή 1 για να αναπαραστίσω το γράψιμο στον δίσκο)
+    - **Does NOT** fit on the ram.
+So with the selected algorithm we select a page in the ram to replace it with the new one.
+We also save the page we replaced on the disk, remove it from the hash table and add the new Page to the hash table.
+(Because the exercise is virtual to understand the function of paging and we do not have information like Page to save I just do a variable 1 to represent the writing on the disk)

 ---

-### **Hashing**
+## Hashing

-Για να κάνω hash χρησιμοποιώ την συνάρτηση **SHA1**.
+To do a hash I use the function **SHA1**.

-Για να μετατρέψω από δεκαεξαδικό σε δεκαδικό σύστημα χρησιμοποιώ μία συνάρτηση μέσα στο util.c που κάνει το κατάλληλο shift σε ascii χαρακτήρες.
+To convert from hexadecimal to decimal I use a function inside util.c that makes the appropriate shift to ascii characters.

-To HashTableIndex είναι hexadecimalToDecimal(Hash) % sizeof(ram);
+HashTableIndex is hexadecimalToDecimal (Hash)% sizeof (ram);

 ---

-### **LRU**
+## LRU

-Διαλέγουμε να αντικαταστήσουμε το page με τον πιο μικρό χρόνο. Δηλαδή το page που εισήχθη πιο παλιά.
+We choose to replace the page with the smallest time.
+That is, the page that was introduced earlier.

 ---

-### **SecondChange**
+## SecondChange

-Ο SecondChange είναι ίδιος με τον LRU απλά δίνει δεύτερη ευκαρία σε όσα pages έχουν χρησιμοποηθεί πρόσφατα.(Δηλαδή refBit = 1)
+SecondChange is the same as LRU, it just gives a second chance to all the pages that have been used recently (refBit = 1)

-Δηλαδή μπορεί να υπάρχει ένα page (το οποίο έχει μπει πρώτο) και επειδή χρησιμοποιείται συνέχεια(άρα το refBit του γίνεται 1) ο second change του δίνει δεύτερη ευκαιρία και διαλλέγει ένα άλλο frame που έχει refBit == 0 και min time.
+That is, there may be a page (which has been entered first) and because it is used continuously (so its refBit becomes 1) the second change gives it a second chance and chooses another frame that has refBit == 0 and min time.

-Αφού δωθεί η δεύτερη ευκαρία το refBit γίνεται 0 σε όλα τα pages.
+After the second opportunity is given, refBit becomes 0 on all pages.